spacetelescope/rad/CONTRIBUTING.rst

    the template to the best of your ability.

 8. **Code Review**: Wait for the maintainers to review your contribution.
 They may suggest changes or improvements.
+Once your CI checks start passing, the maintainers will try to provide an initial triage review of your pull request within a week of submission, and if all goes well it will be passed on to the next stage of review at the next weekly RAD meeting.

 9. **Revision**: Make any requested changes to your code and push them to your branch.